JoshuaUrrutia/R_Workshop/docs/intro_to_r.md

 # Introduction to R
 R is Turing Complete programming language, which means you can use R to do anything you can do in any other programming language.
 However, certain operations are easier to do in R and other operations are easier in other languages.
-For example R is really good at working with dataframes and vectors, but is a little clunky when trying to manipulate strings of text.
-R is free, open-source, and has a large enthusiastic community of developers particularly for statistics and data science applications.
+For example, R is really good at working with dataframes and vectors, but is a little clunky when trying to manipulate strings of text.
+R is free, open-source, and has a large enthusiastic community of developers, particularly for statistics and data science applications.

 ## Downloading R and R Studio